Khat: Italy

 Khat is inserted in the Table I of the Italian official list of psychoactive drugs under the name "Catha edulis pianta" (English: "Catha edulis plant") and thus possession is forbidden.

 Netherlands

 In the Netherlands, the active ingredients of khat, cathine and cathinone, are qualified as hard drugs and forbidden.
 Use is mostly limited to the Somali community.
 In 2008 health minister Ab Klink decided against qualifying the unprocessed plant as drugs after consultation with experts.
 However, on 9 January 2012 the Dutch government announced a ban on khat.

 Norway

 In Norway, khat is classified as a narcotic drug and is illegal to use, sell and possess.
 Most users are Somali immigrants and khat is smuggled from the Netherlands and the United Kingdom.

 Norwegian Customs seized 10 metric tons of khat in 2010, an increase from less than 4 in 2006.

 In 2016, Oslo municipality estimated 50–70% of Somali immigrant males to be habitual users.

 Poland

-In Poland, khat is a classified narcotic drug, and is illegal to use, sell and possess.
+In Poland, khat is a classified narcotic drug, and is illegal to sell and possess.